Introduction

 - Date/time stamp (there are two columns) - demonstrate the last time the rule was executed and the next scheduled runtime.

-- Execution log - shows the results of the last run (success/fail/details).
+- Execution log - displays the results of the last run (success, failure, or details).

 Comments